King Edward VI Grammar School, Chelmsford: House system

-In 1907, headmaster Frank Rogers set up the system of "Houses" – Holland, named for the translator Philemon Holland; Mildmay, for the courtier and politician Sir Walter Mildmay; Strutt, for the antiquary Joseph Strutt; and Tindal, for the lawyer Sir Nicholas Conyngham Tindal, and dividing the school into four forms in each year.
-However, due to the expansion of the school roll, there are currently five forms in each year, containing a mix of people from different houses.
+In 1907, headmaster Frank Rogers set up the system of "Houses" – Holland, named after the translator Philemon Holland; Mildmay, after the courtier and politician Sir Walter Mildmay; Strutt, after the antiquary Joseph Strutt; and Tindal, after the lawyer Sir Nicholas Conyngham Tindal, and dividing the school into four forms in each year.
+However, due to the expansion of the school roll, there are currently five forms in each year, up to year 10, in which the pupils are rearranged into 6 forms of 25 students each to enhance teaching for core subjects.

-Houses have student captains and deputies, responsible for specific areas of house activity (e.g. music, drama, sport).
-Each house also has a head of house, a teacher who assists the captains with running events and managing administrative work.
-A house competition runs between the ends of consecutive Easter terms.
-Houses accumulate points throughout the house year through house events, including house music, house drama, and sports day.
-The house with the most points by the end of the house year wins the house cup.
-Each house holds assemblies in a different venue: the main hall, the McCallum-Rich Theatre, the Darwin Centre, and the Sports Hall, with the leadership of the winning house choosing its venue for the following year first, followed by the other houses in order of placement.

 Extracurricular activities

 Combined Cadet Force and Corps of Drums

 The school maintains an Army contingent of the Combined Cadet Force (CCF), which was also open to students of Chelmsford County High School for Girls until 2017.
 Military music is provided within the contingent by a Corps of Drums playing drums, flutes and bugles.
 The Corps wears the full dress scarlet tunics of The Essex Regiment, incorporating the purple facings which gave the Essex Regiment its nickname 'The Pompadours'.
 It carries the drums of the 5th Battalion (Territorial Army) emblazoned with the Regiment's battle honours.